adampeterson-MVSF/shelterluv/docs/DOG_DETAILS_DEBUG_REVIEW.md

 # Dog Details Page Debug Review

+**⚠️ STALENESS WARNING**: This document contains debugging notes from a specific point in time.
+Line numbers and code references may be outdated.
+The Dog Details implementation has been stabilized - refer to current code for accurate debugging.

+**Status**: Resolved - Dog Details page now works correctly.
+This document is preserved for historical debugging reference.

 ## Issue Summary

 **Problem**: The dog details page (`/dog/:id`) displays "Dog not found" even though: